-For small and micro enterprises with annual taxable income less than RMB1 million, the income tax provision is calculated at the applicable corporate tax rate of 20% on 25% of the taxable income amount, and for those with annual taxable income more than RMB1 million but less than RMB3 million, the income tax provision is calculated at the applicable corporate tax rate of 20% on 50% of the taxable income amount.
+For small and micro enterprises with annual taxable income less than RMB1 million, the income tax provision is calculated at the applicable corporate tax rate of 20% on 12.5% of the taxable income amount, and for those with annual taxable income more than RMB1 million but less than RMB3 million, the income tax provision is calculated at the applicable corporate tax rate of 20% on 25% of the taxable income amount.

-Pursuant to the CIT Law, a 10% withholding tax is levied on the dividends declared to overseas investors from companies established in Mainland China.
+Pursuant to the CIT Law, a 5% withholding tax is levied on the dividends declared to the investors certified as Hong Kong resident enterprises from companies established in Mainland China and a 10% withholding tax is levied on the dividends declared to overseas investors from companies established in Mainland China (2021: a 10% withholding tax is levied on the dividends declared to overseas investors from companies established in Mainland China).

-(c) Tax losses
+(b) Tax losses

-2021 2020
+2022 2021

-Unused tax losses for which no deferred tax asset has been recognized
+Unused tax losses for which no deferred tax asset has been

-at 25% 2,884 20,181
+recognized at 25% 488 2,884

-Unused tax losses for which no deferred tax asset has been recognized . = 0 .
+Unused tax losses for which no deferred tax asset has been

-at 16.5% 5,960 4,534
+recognized at 16.5% 7,527 5,960

-Unused tax losses for which no deferred tax asset has been recognized 000

-at 10% 962

-Unused tax losses for which no deferred tax asset has been recognized 8,844 25,677
+Unused tax losses for which no deferred tax asset has been recognized 8,015 8,844

-Potential tax benefit at 25% 721 5,045
+Potential tax benefit at 25% 122 721

-Potential tax benefit at 16.5% 983 748
+Potential tax benefit at 16.5% 1,242 983

-Potential tax benefit at 10% 96
+< H

-Potential tax benefit 1,704 5,889
+Potential tax benefit 1,364 1,704

-For the year ended 31 December 2021 (All amounts in RMB thousands unless otherwise stated)
+For the year ended 31 December 2022 (All amounts in RMB thousands unless otherwise stated)